Rome Attractions: The top 9 attractions in Rome, Italy 2025

 What is the Trevi Fountain?

-Water fountains in ancient Rome was a symbol of prosperity and wealth because of the skill and costs involved in creating these highly purposeful public infrastructure.
+Water fountains in ancient Rome was a symbol of prosperity and wealth because clean water is essential for any city, and because of the skill and costs involved in creating these highly purposeful public infrastructure.
 Rome, and indeed Italy as a whole, has many public water fountains.
 While The Trevi Fountain might not be the oldest water fountain in Rome, it is widely accepted as the most beautiful one and definitely the most famous one.

 What can you see at the Trevi Fountain?